kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 with same seeds for each node.
 Note, the sample script in this post purposely uses different initializers for the two nodes to simulate models that start in different states from different nodes.
-By contrast, (2) might be more achievable and we only need to conduct a broadcast after the first train step, like:
+By contrast, (2) might be more achievable and we only need to conduct a broadcast after the first train step without worrying about how the model parameters are defined/initialized, like:
 ```python
 hvd.broadcast_variables(dense.variables, root_rank=0)
 print("Broadcast Weights", dense.get_weights())